karol4862/FileImporterSpreadsheet/README.md

 Name | Description
 --- | ---
-labels | Name content to variable separators | What separators the file uses
+labels | Assign content to variable separators | What separators the file uses